Guinness Chocolate Brownies

 I know the mention of beer and brownies might still be a shocker for some but trust me, the results are amazing.
 This is so not a brownie that tastes like beer.

 Guinness stout beer has both roast coffee and caramel undertones and when combined with chocolate they make the perfect pair.
-Altogether they combine for such a rich chocolate flavor with a hint of malt in the background.
+Altogether they combine for such a rich chocolate flavor in these Guinness Chocolate Brownies; they have a hint of malt in the background.

 I thought that intense flavor would be well matched with the sweetness of Irish Cream and it worked splendidly.
 Of note, while any alcohol in the beer bakes off while in the oven, the Irish Cream does mean there is a small amount of alcohol present in the icing.
 Still, not enough that I would worry if a child or pregnant woman was eating one brownie.

-With typically 15-20% alcohol by volume, the frosting only uses about 4 Tablespoons and that is added to one cup of butter and almost four cups of frosting so the actual alcohol content of one brownie is minimal.
+With typically 15-20% alcohol by volume, the frosting only uses about 4 Tablespoons and that is added to one cup of butter and almost four cups of frosting so the actual alcohol content of one Guinness Chocolate Brownies is minimal.

 I was provided with a bottle of Five Farms Irish Cream last year and I was hooked.
 A local Denver friend mentioned once that he could not find any but a quick search at the Five Farms Irish Cream website produced numerous results for me so it is being stocked all over now.

-These were easy to make too, no complicated steps and no mixer required.
+These Guinness Chocolate Brownies were easy to make too, no complicated steps and no mixer required.
 They are more of the gooey brownie variety, there is no leavening, so they don’t rise like cake.
 My favorite!

 The one thing I think most important?
 I never bake cakes or brownies any more without using Parchment Paper in the bottom of my pans.
 Some recipes now mention the use but for me, the security of knowing that nothing will ever stick again has me using it for everything, whether a recipe calls for it or not.